llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 there is a special situation that makes it more effective than usual.

 In the LLVM project repository we have the vast majority of TableGen code in use today.
 Would you like to know how to use a particular feature?
-It’s all there, somewhere in 500,000+ lines of source code.
+It is all there, somewhere in 500,000+ lines of source code.
 You would be surprised by what a simple query can find despite that.

 Think about the thing you are trying to find.
 What do you think its source code would look like?
 If it is a class would it have template arguments or not and so would there be a `<` after the name?
-If it’s an error message, what parts would be constant and what parts would be inserted into a template message?
+If it is an error message, what parts would be constant and what parts would be inserted into a template message?

-`Expected end of line` is likely to be a static string so you can search for the message text.
+`Expected end of line` is likely to be a static string so you can search for the message itself.
 In contrast, `class Foo has no attribute Bar` is more likely to be created by substituting in the name of the class and attribute.
 So a good search term for this would be `has no attribute`.